Health Services

 You can reach Lindsey at 507-562-6019 or via Email

 Josie Loll, RN BSN PHN LSN, is primarily in the elementary and oversees the district health plans as LSN.
-She graduated from SMSU with a BSN degree.

 You can reach Josie at 507-562-6207, or via Email